 “Here many thousands of people literally swarm by day, and sleep twenty in a single room at night.
 This portion of the city is called ‘The Town.’
 It is almost always very dirty, except when washed by heavy rains.”

 – Julius Smith, 10 years in Burma, 1902

 Though the exact location of the older photograph here is not recorded, the density of the housing and the presence of Shwedagon just visible in the distance does suggest that it was taken from what is now downtown Yangon.
-Regardless, it provides a glimpse into what Rangoon looked like around the time the British were remaking the city, versus its appearance today.
+Regardless, it provides a glimpse into what Rangoon looked like around the time modern city was beginning to take shape, versus its appearance today.

 The photograph was taken in 1855, a time of great change in Rangoon.
 The British had completed the new gridded design for the city, and divided the land into plots for sale – most of which had by this point been purchased.
 The new streets were laid out but not completed, though Strand Road was nearly finished by this point.
 Much of the city would have felt like a building site.

 The buildings visible here were perhaps the last bamboo structures on this site.
 The very real danger of fire led to thatched roofs being made illegal, but initially this was not seriously enforced.
 A fire in December 1855 did heavy damage to the city – and may even have destroyed the buildings we see here.
 Another in 1857 destroyed two whole blocks of buildings, including the original Surati Bazaar.
 Rules on housing materials were then strictly enforced, and brick steadily replaced timber across the city.